We Match Out-the-Door Pricing Learn more

 The Constant-Impedance Relay Ladder

-Instead of a wiper, Audia Flight switches a ladder of fixed resistors with relays, so output impedance stays constant at every volume step.
+Instead of a wiper, Audia Flight switches a ladder of discrete metallic-film resistors with reed relays, so output impedance stays constant at every volume step.
+The custom attenuator spans 127 dB in 0.5 dB steps with a 3 Hz to 1 MHz bandwidth.
 No lost detail, no added hiss, and a black background.
 Entry Flight uses a high-grade Alps Blue pot; FLS and Strumento use in-house designs; Signature is quieter still.

 Audia Flight relay-resistor volume control board